TG-Techie/strictly/README.md

 Work on making strictly completely compatible with the typing module is on going (See: "Possible Future Features" below).

 #### Iterable Generics
-Iterable generics are treated as normal variables, only the argument is checked to for proper type, not the contents of the argument. for example:
+Iterable generics are treated as normal variables, only the argument itself is checked for the proper type, not the contents .
+For example:
 ```python
 from typing import *
 from strictly import *